Small or Dwarf Flowering Shrubs With Pictures For Easy Identification

 Clethra alnifolia ‘Hummingbird’ is a compact shrub that is suitable for both sunny and shady locations

-The summersweet cultivar ‘Hummingbird’ is a small flowering bush with bottlebrush-like fragrant, white flowers.
-Summersweet shrubs flower from mid to late summer and the blossoms can last for up to six weeks.
+The summersweet cultivar ‘Hummingbird’ is a small flowering bush with bottlebrush-like, fragrant white flowers.
+Summersweet shrubs flower from mid to late summer, and the blossoms can last for up to six weeks.
 This shrub is a compact cultivar ideal for shaded gardens, mixed beds, or flowering shrub borders.

-Summersweet shrubs have year-long interest.
+Summersweet shrubs have year-round interest.
 Beautiful blooms appear in summer that develop into brown fruits that last until winter.
 In the fall, the glossy dark-green foliage turns a warm yellow.
 Summersweet is an ideal flowering shrub for growing in the shade or full sun.

 Grow summersweet in zones 3 to 9.